David Levy (Israeli politician): Minister of Housing and Construction

+Foreign minister

-Levy once again was chosen to be foreign minister, with his deputy being Nawaf Mazalha (One Israel), an Arab Israeli.
-Levy was for the third time a passive partner as foreign minister.
-He quit the coalition in April 2000 in response to Barak's attempts to move peace negotiations forward and in protest to the announced plan to withdraw Israeli military forces from Lebanon.
+Levy first served as Foreign Minister in 1990, under Yitzhak Shamir.
+Under Ehud Barak, Levy was again appointed foreign minister, with his deputy being Nawaf Mazalha (One Israel), an Arab Israeli.
+He quit the coalition in April 2000 in response to Barak's plan to withdraw Israeli military forces from Lebanon.

 Levy was the first minister in Barak's government to resign when his demands were not met.
 He reformed Gesher along with Maxim Levy and rookie legislator Mordechai Mishani.
 In February 2002 One Nation quit Sharon's government to protest his economic policies.
 Their leader, Histadrut Labour Federation chairman Amir Peretz.
 Levy's position for the elections for the 16th Knesset was precarious.
 Levy left Gesher and moved back to the Likud.
 Etty (Estee) Shiraz, the party's head of communications at that time, was elected as the head of Gesher instead of David Levy, and led Gesher in the elections to the 16th Knesset.
 Levy and his supporters objected in the petition to prevent Shiraz and the rest of Gesher members from continuing the party's activity, and asked to dissolve the party and relate to his move as a merge of his political party in its entirety.
 The struggle continued years later, while Shiraz and other members of the party are trying to rebuild Gesher and transform it into a modern social party appealing to Israel's young generation of academics and professionals, and David Levy and his supporters seeking to dismantle it.

 Levy was elected as a member of the 16th Knesset but did not get a realistic place on the Likud list in the election to the 17th Knesset and disappeared from the political arena.
 Following the Kadima split, Levy failed to acquire a high position on Likud's Knesset list, and as a result of this lost his seat at the 2006 election.

 Awards and recognition

-In 2018, David Levy won the Israel Prize for lifetime achievement.
+In 2018, Levy won the Israel Prize for lifetime achievement.